 Both lobsters and crabs are safe to eat up to at least two days when refrigerated and stored in an airtight container.
 These are two seafoods that you can prepare beforehand as prep time can take some time.

-Once cooked, lobsters and crabs only remain fresh for an hour at room temperature, so it’s best to either plan the delivery time around that window, or refrigerate them immediately if they have been cooked for advanced preparation.
+Once cooked, lobsters and crabs only remain fresh for an hour at room temperature, so either plan the delivery time around that window or refrigerate them immediately if they have been cooked for advanced preparation.